 - Use flexible methods of involvement, from polls and surveys to discussion forums and public panels

 - Gain insight from the general public, as well as patients and carers with specific lived experience

 - Strengthen the relevance and impact of our healthcare and translational research

 This page provides guidance for Imperial students and staff wishing to use the VOICE platform to post opportunities for public engagement and involvement relevant to their work.

 Sign up as a member.
-Visit www.voice-global.org and click the red button in the top right corner to register for a free account.
+Visit www.voice-global.org and click the 'Get Started' button in the top right corner to register for a free account.

 Explore the VOICE platform to understand its functionality and the different ways it can be used to engage and involve the public.
 You can review all the upcoming and past opportunities on VOICE to see what others have done before, but we are also open to trialling novel ideas.

-Here are the different categories of opportunities available for you to post, along with a click-through to a real-life example where available:
+Here are the different categories of opportunities available for you to post.

 Competitions are a great way to inspire engagement in a project and get you to think creatively about how people can share their ideas & experiences.

 Involve the public as non-professional scientists to co-manage data collection, analysis, or reporting.